Turkish Angora vs Turkish Van: Complete Comparison (2026)

 Health and Lifespan Comparison

 Turkish Angora has a typical lifespan of 12-18 years, while Turkish Van lives approximately 12-17 years.
 Health profiles differ significantly between these cats.
-Turkish Angora is predisposed to Genetic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Turkish Van faces its own health challenges including Genetic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Turkish Angora is predisposed to Genetic Conditions, specific genetic predispositions that regular veterinary screening can catch early, with associated veterinary costs for monitoring and treatment.
+Turkish Van faces its own health challenges including Genetic Conditions, hyperthyroidism, urinary tract conditions, and skin sensitivities.
+Equivalent numbers of documented health predispositions, though the specific conditions and protocols are different.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health